Dr. Stephen D. Engle

 Office Phone: 561-297-2444

-In addition, he has held several elective and appointive offices in the Southern Historical Association and the Society of Civil War Historians, serving as the Executive Treasurer and the Book Review Editor for the SCWH Newsletter.
-Additionally, he serves on the Advisory Board for the Abraham Lincoln Prize and the George Tyler Moore Center for the Study of the Civil War, as well as several academic press boards.
-He is also a member of the Society for German-American Studies.
+In addition, he has held several offices in professional societies, including having served as the Executive Treasurer for the Society of Civil War Historians as well as the Book Review Editor for the SCWH Newsletter for nearly 30 years.
+He serves on the Advisory Board for the Abraham Lincoln Prize, as well as several academic press boards.
+He is also a member of the Society for German American Studies.

 Courses